-- Communication via email to the building principal of the request for religious exemption. - The building principal will respond to your request, and ask for you to preview the materials in person, and if due to Covid-19 concerns, this is not possible then that should also be communicated to the principal - Letter to the Superintendent of Schools indicating the opt-out for religious reasons
+- Communication via email to the building principal of the request for religious exemption. - The building principal will respond to your request, and ask for you to preview the materials in person. - Letter to the Superintendent of Schools indicating the opt-out for religious reasons.